firebitsbr/fraud-detection-neuromorphic/docs/phase3_summary.md

 - Load balancing
 - Good for >1000 req/s

-### 3. Cloud Platforms
+### 3. Clord Platforms

 **AWS:**
 - ECS/EKS for containers
 - MSK for Kafka
-- CloudWatch for monitoring
+- ClordWatch for monitoring

 **Azure:**
 - AKS for Kubernetes